C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 8. Ensure your repository contains the same amount of different branches by displaying the available branches.

-The talk in the morning has finally been cancelled.
+The talk in the morning has finally been canceled.

 9. Merge the branch containing the workshop instead of the talk into the *main* branch.